 Today, the BUAA also sponsors programs designed to enhance the student experience – from admissions assistance to mentoring and from legacy programs to networking events, alumni nationwide are providing valuable services to students.
 To solidify this new emphasis, there is now student representation on the association’s board of directors, and an alumni staff member dedicated to maintaining effective student programs.

 The association remains committed to its vision of building strong relationships with its alumni.
-Regional alumni networks continue to thrive, with leadership in more than 30 cities nationwide.
-Affinity groups like the Black Alumni Alliance, Forensics Alumni Network and Communication Alumni Network are finding creative new ways to serve today’s students, future alumni and each other.
-The alumni online community has not only helped establish ties with more young alumni, but has also provided an easy way to reconnect with alumni living in foreign countries.
+Regional alumni activity continue to thrive, with events in more than 30 cities nationwide.
+Affinity groups like the Black Alumni Alliance, Forensics Alumni Network and International Latino Alumni are finding creative new ways to serve today’s students, future alumni and each other.

 Today, we occupy a permanent and magnificent tribute to the thousands of Bradley alumni who have walked this campus.
 Conceived and planned by alumni; built by alumni for alumni, the Hayden-Clark Alumni Center reflects the proud history and traditions of our alma mater, resembling the institution’s iconic first building, Bradley Hall.